Skip to main content

 Survey Instruments & Documentation Data on occupations have been collected within various topical sections of the NLSY79 questionnaires: "Current Labor Force Status," "Regular Schooling," "Government Training," "Military," "Family Background," and so forth.
 The Employer Supplements collect occupational information on the type of job performed for a given employer.
 The separately administered 1980 School Survey was used to collect information on types of vocational and technical courses offered by those schools surveyed.
 Attachment 3: Industry and Occupation Codes in the NLSY79 Codebook Supplement provides the detailed codes for the Census and DOD classification systems discussed above.
 The NLSY High School Transcript Survey: Overview and Documentation contains a copy of the school survey that asked about vocational/technical course offerings.

-Areas of Interest The census codes for occupations are now consolidated under a single area of interest, "Industry and Occupation."
-Former areas of interest are also present as secondary areas of interest.
+Areas of Interest The Census codes for occupations are now consolidated under the "Industry and Occupation" areas of interest.

 Military